radiantlogic-v8/documentation-new/documentation/configuration/synchronization/common-properties.md

 ---
-title: Configure capture connector types and properties
+title: Common Properties
-description: Configure capture connector types and properties
+description: Configure common properties for all Event Listener types.
 ---

-# Configure capture connector types and properties
+# Configure Change Event Detection Types and Properties

-The process of configuring connector properties and the property definitions described throughout the rest of this section are applicable to all connector types.
+The process of configuring change event detection types and the property definitions described throughout the rest of this section are applicable to all event listener.

-Connector types and properties are configured from the Main Control Panel > Global Sync tab.
+Capture Change Event Types and Properties are configured from the Main Control Panel > Synchronization tab.
 Choose the topology on the left and then select **Configure** next to the pipeline.
 In the pipeline configuration, choose the **capture** component.

-The capture connector type is configured in the Core Properties section at the bottom.
+The capture change event detection type is configured in the Core Properties section at the bottom.

 ![An example of how to configure the capture connector type in the Core Properties section in the Global Sync tab of the Main Control Panel](media/image4.png)

-Connector Properties are configured in the Core Properties, Advanced Properties, Event Filtering, and Event Contents sections.
-Not all connector types have all sections.
+Properties are configured in the Core Properties, Advanced Properties, Event Filtering, and Event Contents sections.
+Not all change detection mechanisms have all sections.

 ![The Connector Properties, including Core Properties, Advanced Properties, and Event Filtering](media/image5.png)

-## Common properties for all connectors
+## Common properties for all Event Listeners

-The following properties are supported for all connectors (unless otherwise specified).
+The following properties are supported for all change detection mechanisms (unless otherwise specified).
 Although common, these properties are not shared.
-You must configure these properties for each connector.
+You must configure these properties for each change event detection type.

 >[!note]
 >Boolean properties values are not case-sensitive.

 ### Log level

-Each connector produces log files as events occur in the pipeline.
-The following is a list of supported log levels for connectors:
+Each event listener produces log files as events occur in the pipeline.
+The following is a list of supported log levels:

 - Log level 0: `OFF`
 - Log level 1: `ERROR`